nickoala/telepot/README.md

 # telepot - Python framework for Telegram Bot API

+#### Bot API 2.0 coming soon!

+If everything goes well, expect **[Bot API 2.0](https://core.telegram.org/bots/2-0-intro)** support on or before **19<sup>th</sup> April, 2016**.
+Also expect some backward-incompatible naming changes.
+I am taking this opportunity to make names more consistent across telepot.
+Don't worry.
+The naming changes only involve replacing old names with new names.
+I will provide a migration guide once the new version is up.

+---

 #### To all Async Version Users
 I am going to stop supporting Python 3.4 on around May 31<sup>th</sup>, 2016. **Async support will start at Python 3.5.1.** Keyword `async` and `await` will be used.
 Main reason for the change is that **it is much easier to ensure closing of connection using `async with`**, which is not available in Python 3.4.
 Let's all move with the times, and not get bogged down by the past.